-Dr. Pam Davis is looking for students who are interested in joining her as she develops the Missionary Matters Lab.
+Dr. Pam Davis is looking for students who are interested in joining her as she develops the Missions Matters Lab.
 This is a new research lab for the 2013-2014 year, so students will have the opportunity to brainstorm together about the direction this lab will take and forge ahead with new research opportunities in the areas of missionary care, missionary resilience, and third culture kids.
 Currently, Dr. Davis has interest in research involving the life cycle of single missionaries, grief and loss among third culture kids, and vicarious trauma models as applied to the experience of cross-cultural workers.
 Both graduate and undergraduate students interested in missionary matters are invited to come provide direction in this historic new lab opportunity.

 Dr. Elisha Eveleigh

 Dr. Eveleigh directs the Psychology in Education lab and seeks to link research to practice through the study of academic and social-emotional interventions.
 This group is particularly interested in the impact of external factors, such as poverty and immigration, on the academic performance of individuals.
 Currently, the Psychology in Education lab focuses on the identification and remediation of academic difficulty, especially challenges in the area of reading.